 We are working on resolving this issue, we have hired a consultant who has provided a method to remove PFOA from the system and has submitted the concept in a report to the health department.
+The design of the treatment system is underway and will be submitted to the Health Department in May '23 for approval.
 We anticipate resolving the problem within the upcoming year.
 For more information, please contact North Castle Water Department at 273-3000 x55 or the Westchester County Department of Health (DOH) at 914-813-5000.
 Additional information is available on the Town Web Site.

-\Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand or mail.\
+Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+You can do this by posting this notice in a public place or distributing copies by hand or mail.